- This event has passed.

 In just two hours, Sister Rehana Markar, a dedicated mortuary volunteer at the Islamic Society of East Bay who has prepared dozens of female bodies over the years, will show you the practical aspects to wash a body (ghusl) and then shroud that body (kafan).
 She will demonstrate with a hands-on excercise.

-This workshop is for brothers and sisters.
+This workshop is for sisters only.
 Due to the gravity of the content and demonstration, please attend only if you are at least 18 years old and you can confidently and attentativly pay attention to the instructor.
 This workshop will not be recorded or livestreamed on any of MCC’s media channels.

 In this free workshop, you will learn: